bcgov/nr-showcase-devops-tools/tools/README.md

 ## Environment Variables

 For simplicity sake, we will be setting all our project specific values as environment variables and substitute them into the oc commands.
-The following are just examples and will need to be change to your specific projects/namespaces, credentials, etc.
+The following are just examples and will need to be changed to your specific projects/namespaces, credentials, etc.

 ### DevOps Tools Repository